The Montessori Teachers Collective was born over coffee.

 Other projects sprouted up along the way... a Montessori teachers discussion forum (MTF), a discussion forum for Montessori parents (MPF), free one-page websites (The Homepage Project) for Montessori schools who couldn't afford a web presence of their own, and Montessori Schools Online, a 'webring' of connected Montessori school home pages from around the world.
 At one time MTC also featured an exhaustive list of every Montessori school and materials vendor, hundreds of sourced quotes, classified ads, Montessori postcards you could send by email, live chat with whoever happened to be at the site, and two applications written for the Palm Pilot: an animated quotes generator and a classroom management application.

 September 1999 saw another redesign and a move to new server space - I was all-in on the technology thing and MOTEACO was now officially larger than the sum of its parts.

 Feature articles in local papers, The Public School Montessorian, and Montessori Life Magazine brought increasing numbers of people to the site.
-At times there were more visitors from Africa, South America, Asia, and Australia than the United States, Canada, and Europe, combined.
-Most importantly, lots of small, single-classroom schools with a handful of students, a passionate teacher, and incomplete sets of second-hand materials could afford to do more, as everything on the site was free to share.
+At times there were even more visitors from Africa, South America, Asia, and Australia than the United States, Canada, and Europe, combined.
+Most importantly, though, lots of small, single-classroom schools with a handful of students, a passionate teacher, and incomplete sets of second-hand materials could afford to do more, as everything on the site was free to use and share.

 You're reading the latest version of MOTEACO.
 We were on and off again in the mid-late 2010s, though our Facebook Page kept chugging along.
 A volunteer hosted a copy of the site's content during that time, and COVID finally provided me the time to get things running again in December 2020.